Table of Contents

 Will you pay a bit of a higher unit price if a factory has shorter production lead times?

 Tip 6.
 Conduct your negotiations with the appropriate person at the factory.
-For factories on the smaller and medium side of things, it’s best to negotiate with the boss as he/she will be the main decision maker and have the final say on reducing prices down below standard rates.
+For small and medium-sized factories, it’s usually best to negotiate with the boss, as he or she will be the main decision maker and have the final say on reducing prices below standard rates.

 Tip 7.
 Stay strong.
-Use your research, and if you’re making a visit to Chinese suppliers for negotiations, don’t be persuaded by emotional triggers and expensive lunches.
+Use your research, and if you’re visiting Chinese suppliers for negotiations, don’t be persuaded by emotional triggers and expensive lunches.

 Tip 8.
 Don’t overlook terms of payment when negotiating with your factory supplier.
-Typically, payment terms are a 30% deposit, and the other 70% is paid once your goods have been produced by the factory and have passed a pre-shipment inspection successfully.
+Typically, payment terms are a 30% deposit and the remaining 70% paid once your goods have been produced by the factory and have passed a pre-shipment inspection successfully.

 If you’re planning to import from China to UK, you should acknowledge that each supplier has different minimum order quantities.
 In the section that follows, we will make note of various methods of procuring products in China and outline for you what typical minimum order quantities to expect.